 The Second Doctor, for example, wasn’t given much say in the location of his regeneration; he was sentenced to death in the courtroom of the Time Lords, and even though his regeneration didn’t take place on-screen, it’s safe to assume that it happened on Gallifrey.

 As for the Seventh Doctor, he was blown away by a gun-wielding gang in the backstreets of San Francisco, while the Eighth Doctor voluntarily triggered his own regeneration on the planet Karn after accepting the elixir of the planet’s Sisterhood.

 But from a production and story-telling standpoint, regenerations that take place inside the TARDIS usually ensure a clean slate for the start of the next story and, in some cases, a whole new production team.
 As effective as the regenerations in stories like ‘Logopolis’ were, they did require their following adventures to effectively pick up where they left off; ‘Castrovalva’ is, in effect, ‘Logopolis Part Two,’ and this could have been confusing for new viewers.
 (It certainly was for me, as I saw ‘Castrovalva’ long before ‘Logopolis’!)

 That is not to say that the Thirteenth Doctor’s regeneration will be confusing, but it does sound like it will be a break from the norm.
-And hopefully, we won’t have to wait long to get some more clues; with any luck, the identity of the Fourteenth Doctor will be revealed in the next few months.

 How do you want the Thirteenth Doctor’s regeneration to occur?
 Let me know in the comments below.